ooxiel/OfficePythonProgramming/README.md

 *Reference*         Project/1_Task

 <br>

+    1. Analyse and understand the structure and content of a choosen dataset.
+    2. Write a short report about the dataset and the article.

 In the first project the student has to unterstand what the dataset is about.
 Every dataset is related to an article written by authors of FiveThirtyEight.
 In this case the article was about the acceptans of Robert Mueller and his work as special counsel in the "Report On The Investigation Into Russian Interference In The 2016 Presidential Election".

-    1. Analyse and understand the structure and content of a choosen dataset. <br>
-    2. Write a short report about the dataset and the article.

 In 2016 the American presidental election was the biggest political event.
 The decision was beetween Donald Trump and his opponent Hillary Clinton.
 During the elecation russian hackers tried to manipulate voters on social platforms to positively effect votes for Donald Trump.<br>